-The NSW Department of Water and Energy has been appointed as Program Manager: Accreditation and administers the program on behalf of the NGPSG for GreenPower Products and GreenPower Generators.
+Industry and Investment NSW has been appointed as Program Manager: Accreditation and administers the program on behalf of the NGPSG for GreenPower Products and GreenPower Generators.

 Sustainability Victoria has been appointed as Program Manager: Marketing and administers the national marketing functions of the program on behalf of the NGPSG.